 Method 1: Update the graphics card driver

 The screen tearing can be caused by outdated graphics card drivers.
-To fix the problem, you can try to update the graphics card driver via Device Manager.
-To do so:
+To fix the problem, you can try updating the graphics card driver.

 If Method 1 doesn’t work for you, try Method 2.